itusingh/Botrytis-eudicot/README.md

 Alignment summary logs

 Step 5.
 Read quantification
-The script Bamtoreadcount.R converts aligned BAM files into transcript level read count tables using the featureCounts function from the Rsubread package.
+The script Bamtoreadcount.R converts aligned BAM files into transcript-level read count tables using the featureCounts function from the Rsubread package.
 Reads are assigned to transcripts using genome annotation files in GTF or GFF format.
-Each BAM file is processed individually to generate a per sample count table.
+Each BAM file is processed individually to generate a per-sample count table.
 These tables are then merged to produce a combined count matrix for downstream analyses.
+We have collapsed transcript counts to the gene level prior to normalization and differential expression analysis.

 Input
 Aligned BAM files generated during the alignment step